Skip advert

 The Estate version is all about the boot, though, and it’s usefully bigger than the Leon hatchback’s luggage area.
 While the hatch has 270-380 litres of boot space depending on which version you choose, the Estate has up to 620 litres available in the back.

-This is for the 310, 190, and 150 models, which are petrol-only.
-If you opt for the e-Hybrid 245 model, which has a large battery pack and electric motor on board, boot space is dropped to 470 litres.
+If you opt for one of the e-Hybrid models, which has a large battery pack and electric motor on board, boot space is dropped to 470 litres.
 This is still more than even the non-hybrid hatch versions of the Leon, and the large hatch and flat floor mean that it’s a very usable and useful space.
-There’s a bit of a loading lip but it’s not huge and storing items is easy enough.
+There’s a bit of a loading lip but it’s not huge and storing items is easy enough

 Reliability & safety